If you ever ask "what do I do now?" while programming, then you need to follow these steps.

-Only now do we actually start writing in C. If you did steps 1 and 2 correctly, it should be easy: just focus on translating each small human-instruction into code.
+Only now do we actually start writing in a programming language.
+If you did steps 1 and 2 correctly, it should be easy: just focus on translating each small human-instruction into code.

 If you don't know how to translate a particular instruction into code, then either look through the practice labs to learn the syntax, or go back to step 2 and add more detail to your human-instructions.

 Don't skip to this step.
 Seriously.
 You'll just waste time.
-Until you know what you want to do, and how to do it, don't mess around with C.
+Until you know what you want to do, and how to do it, don't mess around with a computer.

 Unless otherwise noted, all materials on these pages are licenced under a Creative Commons Licence.